windsonR/vite-plugin-virtual-html/README.md

 this plugin use vite's `configureServer` Hook to intercept html request and response the html content requested from browser.

+## update
+1. `0.2.0` has reworked, so config have a little change
+   1. plugin does not require your html exists, but you must provide a template file(as html)
+   2. `page`'s config renamed to `template`
+   3. each `page` can have a independent `render` function
+   4. add a global config `data`, its' config will be covered by `page`'s `data`
+   5. all you `pages`' will be treat as template file

 ## features

 + allow you put your html file anywhere in your project(like `@vue/cli`'s `pages`)